flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    "id", ":ref:`ref_string`", "", "A workflow-level unique identifier that identifies this node in the workflow. &#34;inputs&#34; and &#34;outputs&#34; are reserved node ids that cannot be used by other nodes."
    "metadata", ":ref:`ref_flyteidl.core.NodeMetadata`", "", "Extra metadata about the node."
    "inputs", ":ref:`ref_flyteidl.core.Binding`", "repeated", "Specifies how to bind the underlying interface&#39;s inputs.
-All required inputs specified in the underlying interface must be fullfilled."
+All required inputs specified in the underlying interface must be fulfilled."
-   "upstream_node_ids", ":ref:`ref_string`", "repeated", "&#43;optional Specifies execution depdendency for this node ensuring it will only get scheduled to run after all its upstream nodes have completed.
-This node will have an implicit depdendency on any node that appears in inputs field."
+   "upstream_node_ids", ":ref:`ref_string`", "repeated", "&#43;optional Specifies execution dependency for this node ensuring it will only get scheduled to run after all its upstream nodes have completed.
+This node will have an implicit dependency on any node that appears in inputs field."
    "output_aliases", ":ref:`ref_flyteidl.core.Alias`", "repeated", "&#43;optional.
 A node can define aliases for a subset of its outputs.
 This is particularly useful if different nodes need to conform to the same interface (e.g. all branches in a branch node).
 Downstream nodes must refer to this nodes outputs using the alias if one&#39;s specified."
    "task_node", ":ref:`ref_flyteidl.core.TaskNode`", "", "Information about the Task to execute in this node."
    "workflow_node", ":ref:`ref_flyteidl.core.WorkflowNode`", "", "Information about the Workflow to execute in this mode."